-To train the OPD, we define a prediction loss \(\mathcal{L}_{Pred}\), which minimizes the discrepancy between predicted and ground truth trajectories:
+To optimize OPD, we define a prediction loss \(\mathcal{L}_{Pred}\) that minimizes the gap between predicted and ground-truth trajectories:

-where \(\mathcal{L}_2\) is the L2 loss function, \(V_{A_o}^{t_s:t_p}\) is the predicted future visual trajectory, and \(\overline{V}_{A_o}^{t_s:t_p}\) is the corresponding ground truth.
-This loss ensures that the predicted trajectories closely match the actual future movements, enabling accurate and reliable out-of-sight trajectory predictions.
+where \(\mathcal{L}_2\) is the L2 loss, \(V_{A_o}^{t_s:t_p}\) is the predicted future visual trajectory, and \(\overline{V}_{A_o}^{t_s:t_p}\) is the corresponding ground truth.
+This objective encourages the predicted trajectories to remain close to the true future motion, supporting accurate and reliable out-of-sight trajectory prediction.